 Back in Seattle

-This was still nothing more than me wallowing in self pity, though, until I had lunch with a friend and found that she was feeling the exact same thing.
-I don’t know why it didn’t occur to me sooner, but finally I realised, over the course of this conversation, that I could actually change my situation and make my own life into the exact thing I seemed to envy so much.
+This was nothing more than confused wallowing— until I had lunch with a friend and found out that she was feeling the exact same thing.
+I don’t know why it didn’t occur to me sooner, but finally I realised, over the course of that conversation, that I could actually change my situation and make my own life into the exact thing I seemed to envy so much.

 Making the move